splunk/public-o11y-docs/logs/LOconnect-usecase.rst

 Identify the root cause and remediate
 ========================================================================================================================

 1. Her exploration in Log Observer Connect convinces Aisha that the test API token in v350.10 is the most likely source of the failures to complete payment.
-Aisha rolls back v350.9, the version of the code with the problematic API token.
+Aisha rolls back the Buttercup Games code from the problematic v350.10 to v350.9.

 2. Aisha notifies Deepu about the invalid API token, which is a test token.
-Deepu and his team replace the test token with a token that works in production.
+Deepu replaced the test token with a token that works in production.

 Summary
 ========================================================================================================================
+Looking at the service map, Aisha noted that Splunk APM identified the :strong:`paymentservice` as the root cause of errors.
+Aisha decided to look into the log details by linking from APM to related logs via the Related Content bar.
+In Log Observer Connect, Aisha noticed that several logs coming from :strong:`paymentservice` had the same error.
+The common error messages indicated that the API token started with “test”.
+She figured that the test token was the problem.
+She ruled out other possible problems by filtering logs and correlated the suspicious test token error message with only logs in v350.10.

+Consulting with Deepu, the paymentservice owner, they agreed that the test API token was the likely cause of the problem.
+Aisha rolled back the code to the previous version because v350.9 logs did not contain the test token error message.
+Then Deepu replaced the test token with a token that works in production.

+After the fix, users were able to complete checkout and make purchases from the Buttercup Games e-commerce site.
+To prevent similar problems in the future, Aisha decided to create a detector to alert her team when tokens contain "test".

 Learn more
 ========================================================================================================================

-* For details about business workflows, see :ref:`apm-workflows`.
+* For details on business workflows, see :ref:`apm-workflows`.

-* For details about using Related Content, see :ref:`get-started-relatedcontent`.
+* For details on using Related Content, see :ref:`get-started-relatedcontent`.

-* For details about Log Observer Connect queries, see :ref:`logs-queries`.
+* For details on Log Observer Connect queries, see :ref:`logs-queries`.

-* For details about aggregating logs, seel :ref:`logs-aggregations`.
+* For details on aggregating logs, seel :ref:`logs-aggregations`.

+* For details on alerts and detectors, see :ref:`create-detectors`.